williamouyang/okta.github.io/_source/_posts/2017-04-25-get-started-with-angular-and-spring-boot.md

 mv src/app/beer.service.* src/app/shared/beer/.
 ```

 Create a `src/app/shared/index.ts` file and export the `BeerService`.
-The reason for this file is so you can export multiple classes and import them on one line rather than multiple.
+The reason for this file is so you can export multiple classes and import them in one line rather than multiple.

 ```typescript
 export * from './beer/beer.service';